A tetrachotomy for expansions of the real ordered additive group: Linearity in type B expansions

 \end{proof}

-\begin{proof}[Proof of Theorem D] Suppose $f : I \to \R$ is continuous and definable.
+\begin{proof}[Proof of Theorem E] Suppose $\cal{R}$ is type B. Let $f : I \to \R$ be continuous and definable.
 We need to show that $f$ is repetitious.
-If $f$ is constant on some open subinterval of $I$, then $f$ is repetitious.
-We may therefore assume that there is no open subinterval on which $f$ is constant.
+Let $U$ be the set of $p \in I$ at which $f$ is locally constant.
+Note that the restriction of $f$ to $U$ is repetitious.
+Let $V$ be the interior of $I \setminus U$.
+It suffices to show for every open interval $L \subseteq V$ that the restriction of $f$ to $L$ is repetitious.
+We may therefore assume that there is no open subinterval of $I$ on which $f$ is constant.
 Since $\Cal R$ is type B, there is a dense $\omega$-orderable subset $D$ of $I$.
 We declare

 For $d=(d_1,d_2,d_3,d_4) \in C$, let $A_d \subseteq \R$ be the set of all $t\in \R$ such that \begin{itemize} \item $t+d_3,t+d_4 \in I$, and \item $d_1-d_2 = f(t+d_3) - f(t+d_4)$. \end{itemize} For each $d\in C$, the set $A_d$ is closed in $I$ by continuity of $f$.
 Let $s >0$ and $J$ be an open subinterval of $I$ such that $t+J \subseteq I$ for all $t \in (0,s)$.
 Let $r\in (0,s)$.
 Consider the function $g_r: I \to \R$ that maps $c\in I$ to $f(r+c)$.
 Applying Lemma \ref{lem:factcor} to $g_r$ we obtain a $d=(d_1,d_2,d_3,d_4) \in C$ such that: